Is It a Valuable Antique, Or Just Old Junk?

 - Consider the condition.
 All those dents, cracks and chips do make a difference in the value.
 Something that is pretty worn, not matter how old, is not going to be worth the same price as something in “mint condition.”
 If it’s been badly restored, that is going to reduce its worth even further.

 - Is there a demand for the item?
 Just because something is old doesn’t make it valuable.
 “The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold,” executive producer Marsha Bemko warns on the Antiques Roadshow website.
-Both the Canadian and American website have online libraries where you can read more about various antiques and collectibles.

-If you still believe you have a valuable antique gathering dust in your basement then you need to get the item appraised.
+If you still believe you have a valuable antique gathering dust in your basement then you may want to get the item appraised.
 Start by talking to your local experts at nearby antique stores.
 If they don’t handle your particular item, they are sure to know someone who can.
 Most experts agree that you should never sell the piece to the person who has appraised it.

 There are several organizations that also specialize in appraisals: